 Biosphere reserves conserve the species, ecosystems, genetic diversities, and landscapes without affecting the inhabitants.

-It ensures sustainable developments including economic, cultural, social, and economical developments.
+It ensures sustainable developments including economic, cultural, social and economic developments.

 The biosphere reserves restore any damage caused to the ecosystems and habitats.

 These areas provide a lot of information on how to restore, conserve, and develop the ecosystem.
 The researches provide ways to recreate landscapes that have been affected by human activities.